Contact Form

 a psychological view, Okonkwo cannot follow the "soft" rules of the

-Week of Peace because he sees them as a threat to his authority.
-He lives by
+Week of Peace because he views any form of restraint or patience as a threat to

-the idea that "if a child washed his hands he could eat with kings."
+his authority.
+He lives by the idea that "if a child washed his

-He believes that as long as he works hard and acts tough, he earns the right to
+works hard and acts tough, he earns the right to rule his household with an

-control for even a minute.
+than appear to lose control for even a single minute.

 3. The Ikemefuna Case